caravagnalab/rRACES-examples/build_cohorts/README.md

 # How to Build The Cohort from The Phylogenetic Forests
 For every SPN, the cohort contains 13 sets of reads: 12 simulate tumor sequencing with coverages of 50X, 100X, 150X, and 200X, and purities of 0.3, 0.6, and 0.9.
 The last set corresponds to a 30X simulated sequencing of normal samples.
 The cells in the normal sample share the same mutations, i.e., the germline mutations.

-For efficiency, not all 12 tumor read sets were directly produced by rRACES.
+For efficiency, not all 12 tumor read sets were directly produced by ProCESS.
 Instead, for each purity level, the generation of the 200X-coverage read set was split into 40 lots of 5X coverage each.
 The lots are pairwise different due to their sequencing simulation random seeds: the random seed for the $i$-th lot is $i$.

 The 50X, 100X, 150X, and 200X coverage sets were assembled by grouping 10, 20, 30, and 40 lots, respectively.